 In the aftermath of the war in Afghanistan, the international community needed to determine which investments would reduce the chronic instability that had plagued the country since the conflict began.
 Security and logistical challenges had previously prevented any sort of nationwide assessment and monitoring.

-MSI's ability to comprehensively assess the development needs across Afghanistan and provide detailed analysis enabled the client to tailor the execution of its development strategy according to the specific needs of each location.
+Madison Springfield's ability to comprehensively assess the development needs across Afghanistan and provide detailed analysis enabled the client to tailor the execution of its development strategy according to the specific needs of each location.
 The firm's insights ensured the client's resources were allocated efficiently and effectively based on the local needs and most importantly, provided a quarterly feedback mechanism by which the client could assess the effectiveness of its strategy at reducing instability throughout the country.

 Market Entry for Public Infrastructure Projects